The eleventh step of the A.A. 12-step program says

 The purpose of spiritual meditation is to draw closer to God, look more deeply into oneself, and seek to chart our spiritual path.

 There is so much we can meditate on but is probably not wise to meditate without a focus.
-There are many ways to find a subject for meditation.
+There are many ways to find the Best Books On Meditation And Mindfulness.
 Here are a few valuable suggestions on how to find some topics:

 And you can always have fallback topics such as

 - How do I draw closer to my higher power?

 - How do I see God in the stream of life?

 - How do I foreground a spirit of forgiveness?